openclimatefix/Satip/README.md

 ### Publishing to PyPi

+To automatically publish the `satip` module to PyPi you can add a GitHub tag of the form `v.X.X.X`, where the version number must be higher than the current one.
+This will also generate a GitHub release at the same time.

-To publish the `satip` module to PyPi simply run the following from the batch_scripts directory
+To manually publish the `satip` module to PyPi simply run the following from the batch_scripts directory

 ```bash
 pypi_publish <anaconda_dir>